-At Uniquely You Estate Planning, we help clients get ahead of potential long-term care needs and expenses so they can live as independently as possible.
+At Uniquely You Estate Planning, our elder law lawyers help clients get ahead of potential long-term care needs and expenses so they can live as independently as possible.
 New Hampshire’s median annual or monthly costs for care continue to rise.
 Nursing home expenses can seriously impact your family’s savings, retirement funds, or inheritance without the aid of Medicaid, Medicare, VA benefits, or Social Security.

 Contact us to prepare for long-term care needs and other elder law issues.

 Dawn DiManna, Esq., has over 15 years of legal experience helping clients in New Hampshire understand estate planning, elder law, asset protection, long-term care, proactive and crisis Medicaid planning, and Veterans planning.
 She began Uniquely You to help families discover ways to keep loved ones out of court and conflict and avoid financial collapse after a death or disability.